Hakuba Levels Up A Gear This Summer

 DSC04188.jpg

-If you’re reading this from Furano and feeling a bit left out, fear not, we will also be offering e-bike community rides, followed by happy hour drinks at White Room, each Friday between 4 – 6 pm!
+If you’re reading this from Furano and feeling a bit left out, fear not, we will also be offering e-bike community rides each Saturday between 12 – 1 pm!